parmentelat/jupyterlab-examples/notebooks/2-01-admonitions-nb.md

 ### without this feature

-currently we use an admonition with a `seealso` class
+before that we have used an admonition with a `seealso` class

 ```{admonition} exercise: the topic
 :class: seealso